Delhi, Ontario: Demographics

 Until 2001, Delhi was located within the Township of Delhi, a municipal government within the Regional Municipality of Haldimand-Norfolk.
 Delhi continues to have several subdivisions located nearby, including Pinegrove, Gilbertville, and Atherton.
 Prior to the amalgamation of Norfolk County, the population of the former Township of Delhi was 16,365 in the Canada 2001 Census.
 The majority of the residents at that time were married Anglophones who were born in Canada.

 Even though Delhi is home to a number of Roman Catholic churches, the majority of residents in Delhi during the early 2000s were Protestant.
 The population includes a sizable number of residents with Dutch, Portuguese, Caribbean, Ukrainian, French, British, and First Nation ancestry.

 As of 2016, the majority of Delhi's residents speak English as a first language and were born in Canada.
 Females outnumber males, and working-age people outnumber children and elderly people.
 Delhi will experience a surge in old-age pensioners by the year 2026.
 Seventy people were born in the United States of America, while 250 were born in Europe.
 Ten residents were born in Africa, while 20 residents were born in Asia.
-Delhi's population is expected to grow to approximately 5,215 residents by 2056, although future wars and pandemics may affect this population growth.
-People are less likely to have children or emigrate to Canada if there are any major political/medical events happening in the world.